ThisNameIsNotAvailable/Recipee/README.md

 To install this app you must have a machine running MacOS and a device/simulator with iOS.
 If both conditions are met after downloading repository on your computer, you need to run terminal, go to repository's directory and run `pod install`, also you need to create an account on https://spoonacular.com/food-api/ and put your API key in a variable called `apiKey` inside `APICaller.swift`.
-After doing that you can press play button in Xcode and run the app on the simulator or connected device.
+After doing that open Recipee.xcworkspace file using Xcode and run the app on the simulator or connected device.

 ## Technologies Used